preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/workplace/header/index.rst

 Classic Mega Menu
 *******************
 These settings are available when “Classic Action Menu & Mega Menu” is selected for the Business profile.
+(They are the same as was in Omnia 6.0).

 .. image:: workplace-header-classic-mega-menu.png